Green Beer and Israelites

 I’m on my third beer, this one is green.

-It’s the local specialty; so local in fact that it’s named after the bar I’m sitting in.
+It’s the local specialty.
+So local, in fact, that it’s named after the bar I’m sitting in.
 ‘Dublin,’ the label proudly reads.
 Made by Beagle, the brand I’ve been drinking since I’ve been here.
 Dublin is the only place in town where you can find other people this time of night, any day of the week.

-It’s my 6th day in Ushuaia, Tierra del Fuego; a dockside town that is ostensibly the southernmost city in the world (not counting a few spare ports and forts) and the launchpad for an array of Antarctic tours.
+It’s my 6th day in Ushuaia, Tierra del Fuego: a dockside town that is ostensibly the southernmost city in the world (not counting a few spare ports and forts) and the launchpad for an array of Antarctic tours.

-It happens to also be achingly beautiful.
+It also happens to be achingly beautiful.

-I’m hanging out with a Swedish girl from Australia that I met on one of the handful of buses I took to get down this far south and we’re discussing Argentina, the holidays, the relative size of male genitalia from one culture to the next, and all the other things that two bored 20-somethings in an Irish pub at the end of the world will tend to discuss.
+I’m hanging out with a Swedish girl from Australia who I met on one of the handful of buses I took to get down this far south, and we’re discussing Argentina, the holidays, the relative size of male genitalia from one culture to the next, and all the other things that two bored 20-somethings in an Irish pub at the end of the world will tend to discuss.

 The theme of the night, though, is Christmas.
 In most countries, it would seem, Christmas is celebrated on the night of the 24th, with all the fanfare and festivities taking place that night.
 In Argentina, the entire family stays up until midnight to have a Christmas feast and open presents at the very beginning of the 25th of December.

-As we’re having this discussion, a girl that I don’t see approach sits down in the seat across from me and introduces herself.
+As we’re having this discussion, a girl I don’t see approach sits down in the seat across from me and introduces herself.